-- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator
+- In exchange for something the victim needs or wants - For the financial advantage, increased status or other advantage of the perpetrator or facilitator - Through violence or the threat of violence

 Sexual exploitation can take many forms ranging from the seemingly 'consensual' relationship where sex is exchanged for affection or gifts, to serious organised crime by gangs and groups.
 Perpetrators of child sexual exploitation are found in all parts of the country and are not restricted to particular ethnic groups.
 Pupils who are victims of sexual exploitation require inter-agency working.